isrreal/Triple-Roman-Domination-in-graphs/README.md

 1. **Selection of Crossover Points**: Random indices, $R_1$ and $R_2$, are chosen within the chromosome length.
 2. **Gene Exchange**: The labels (genes) between indices $R_1$ and $R_2$ in $S_1$ and $S_2$ are swapped, producing two new offspring solutions.
-3. **Feasibility Check**: The resulting offspring solutions are verified to ensure they satisfy the constraints of the Double Roman Domination Function (DRDF).
+3. **Feasibility Check**: The resulting offspring solutions are verified to ensure they satisfy the constraints of the Triple Roman Domination Function (TRDF).
 Solutions that violate constraints are discarded or adjusted.

 In this proposed algorithm, elitism and mutation rate do not influence the crossover operator directly.